purplefir/purplefir.github.io/README.md

 We are a small software company based in Corvallis, Oregon.

-Our main (and only) product can be found at https://www.cytosnap.com.
-Cytosnap is computer vision tool that automates the common, tedious laboratory procedure of counting cells in a hemocytometer.
+Our main (and only) product is [Cytosnap](https://www.cytosnap.com), a computer vision tool that automates the common, tedious laboratory procedure of counting cells in a hemocytometer.
 It helps free scientists and researchers to do what they do best - science!

 These are some of the tools we used to build the app: